MS-Cloud-Experts/Plur-e-Docs/Documentations/Sales-Module-Documentation/Plur-e-Sales-Manual.md

 - Check that all quantities are correct
 - Verify customer details
-- Validate the order in Business Central
+- Validate the invoice in Business Central

 ------------